Things to Bring

 We encourage you to make environmentally conscious choices when moving on campus.
 Check out SustainNU’s suggestions below:

 - Lighting: Desk lighting is one of the most efficient ways to light your space when you’re working.
 Consider an LED or CFL bulb for your desk lights.
 These last longer and are more energy efficient.
+Please note that desks in undergraduate housing have built-in desk lamps.

 - Irons: You would be surprised how many irons and ironing boards we find in the move-out donation boxes at the end of the year!
 Before purchasing these items, check if you can borrow them from your roommate(s) or friends.